 Buena Vista launched a new era in May 1980 when they received an anonymous $18 million gift.
 Five years later, the anonymous donor was revealed as the Harold Walter Siebens School of Business/Siebens Forum was dedicated in the name of the benefactor.
 This gift started the creation of a competitive college endowment, which supported physical construction and renovation, as well as further development of regionally recognized academic programs.
 It made possible such distinctive programs as the William W. Siebens American Heritage Lecture Series and the Academic & Cultural Events Series (ACES).

 Throughout the years, Buena Vista has recognized needs and trends and adapted to meet them.
-In the mid-70s, the institution opened its first satellite campus to help serve the needs of non-traditional students who could not attend classes in Storm Lake.
+In the mid-70s, the institution opened its first satellite location to help serve the needs of non-traditional students who could not attend classes in Storm Lake.
 Today, there are 15 locations across the state of Iowa as well as an online program for expanded learning opportunities.
 In August 2000, BVU became the nation’s first “wireless community” when they gave laptop computers to all full-time students and faculty at the Storm Lake campus with the ability to connect to the campus-wide wireless network.
 The university continues to issue laptops each year, and in the fall of 2011, they also distributed iPads to new and existing students at the Storm Lake campus.